sarlalian/learnxinyminutes-docs/ansible.html.markdown

     "changed": false,
     "ping": "pong"
 }
 ```

 ### Shell Commands

 There are few commands you should know about

 * `ansible` (to run modules in CLI)
 * `ansible-playbook` (to run playbooks)
 * `ansible-vault` (to manage secrets)
 * `ansible-galaxy` (to install roles from github/galaxy)
-* and other!
+* and others!

 ### Module

-_program (usally python) that execute, do some work and return proper JSON output_
+_program_ (usally python) that executes, do some work and return proper JSON output_

-This *program* perform specialized task/action (like manage instances in the cloud, execute shell command).
+This *program* perform specialized task/action (like manage instances in the
+cloud, execute shell command, modify a switch config, etc).

-The simplest module is called `ping` - it just returns a JSON with `pong` message.
+The simplest module is called `ping` - it just returns a JSON with `pong`
+message.

 Example of modules:

 * Module: `ping` - the simplest module that is usefull to verify host connectivity
 * Module: `shell` - a module that executes shell command on a specified host(s).